Creating a population of

 animation shape from the list below.
 If you need the shape that is

-shown only in 2D, choose 2D.
+shown in 2D only, choose 2D.
 Choose the shape from the list, or if no shapes satisfy your

 needs, just choose None.
 You

-can draw animation on the agent type later on whenever you need.
+can draw animation on the agent type later whenever you need.
+When done, click Next

 to proceed to the next step.